Learn about Hubspot's new Account-Based Marketing (ABM) module to all users on Hubspot Marketing Professional and Enterprise.

 The ability to focus on your most valuable accounts and identify and weed out low-value leads that are not the right fit is the ideal scenario for every company.
 This is where account-based marketing (ABM) comes into the picture.

 ABM strategy allows your marketing and sales teams to come together and identify accounts that both teams deem to be high-value and those that are seen as low-value.
-By doing so, you not only ensure complete alignment of your marketing and sales teams but increase productivity, efficiency and long-term growth by focusing on the most valuable accounts.
+By doing so, you not only ensure the complete alignment of your marketing and sales teams but increase productivity, efficiency, and long-term growth by focusing on the most valuable accounts.